 - Gather evidence from independent medical professionals and health and safety specialists.

 - The information given by these experts will then help guide the amount of compensation we ask for

 - Negotiating a settlement with your employer

-Manual handling claims rarely go to court.
+Workplace manual handling compensation claims rarely go to court.
 However, if your employer will not accept responsibility or does not agree with the level of compensation asked for, then it is possible that your case may end up in court.

 Manual handling injury compensation: how much will I get?

-Compensation for a manual handling injury will be calculated by taking in several factors including:
+Compensation for injuries from incorrect manual handling will be calculated by taking in several factors including:

 - Loss of earnings

-- The impact it has had on your life
+- The impact manual handling injuries have had on your life

 - Out of pocket expenses

 - The kind of treatment or rehabilitation will be needed in the future to help your recovery